dankelley/dankelley.github.io/_posts/2014-01-15-colourizing-along-a-trajectory.md

 The method works well, and is flexible in terms of colour schemes.

+# Exercises

-*Appendix 1: exercises* find a way to blend colour between the points, perhaps by defining a euclidian distance in (x,y) space (which will of course require scaling if x and y have different units or ranges) and then using ``approx()``.
+Find a way to blend colour between the points, perhaps by defining a euclidian distance in (x,y) space (which will of course require scaling if x and y have different units or ranges) and then using ``approx()``.